 Goal Setting with Strength

 Though we’re almost two months into the 2019 (how did that happen?!), the year is still fresh and it’s still a great time to set goals.
 SMART goals are great, but as a Gallup-Certified Strengths Coach, I encourage our team to take it a step further and use their personal strengths to set individual goals for the year.

-Employees who know and intentionally apply their strengths to their work are six times more likely to be engaged at work, nearly eight-percent more productive in their role and six times as likely to do what they do best every day!
+Employees who know and intentionally apply their strengths to their work are 6x more likely to be engaged at work, nearly 8% more productive in their role and 6x as likely to do what they do best every day!